Category Archives: Thriller

 This leads to confusion as Senta kills another character, thinking this is what Philippe wants.
 Philippe becomes both afraid and titillated by the young girl.

-The main plot is very reminiscent of the Hitchcock classic, Strangers on a Train, as one party is bloodthirsty and the other a more innocent victim of the plot, yet in Chabrol’s film, the other party suffers from issues of their own in the emotional sense.
+The main plot is very reminiscent of the Hitchcock classic Strangers on a Train (1951), in which one party is bloodthirsty and the other a more innocent victim, yet in Chabrol’s film, the other party suffers from emotional issues of their own.

-A local girl mysteriously disappears early on in the film, which may be a red herring to the stories, or perhaps related to all the events of the film.
+A local girl mysteriously disappears early in the film, which may be a red herring or may be related to the events of the film.

 I was more intrigued by the mommy/son angle, but perhaps that is Chabrol’s way of confusing the audience.
-Oddly, the duo has simmering chemistry, yet each character never fesses up to being obsessed with the other- it is merely implied.
+Oddly, the duo has simmering chemistry, yet each character never fesses up to being obsessed with the other.

 Philippe dislikes Christine’s beau, who figures prominently in the main story of Senta’s machinations, but I wanted more of Christine and Philippe.

-Stylistically, The Bridesmaid is dreamy and builds at a slow momentum, similar to Chabrol’s earlier films- we are aware that the story will play out in a strange, interesting fashion, but we do not always know just what road Chabrol might take, nor what plot points may or may not be revealed.
+Stylistically, The Bridesmaid is dreamy and builds at a slow momentum, similar to Chabrol’s earlier films.
+We are aware that the story will play out in a strange, interesting fashion, but we do not always know which road Chabrol might take, nor which plot points may or may not be revealed.

-Claude Chabrol is a director I admire greatly for his use of fascinating elements that keep the audience guessing as to what is coming next, and this is a joy in itself.
+Claude Chabrol is a director I admire greatly for his use of fascinating elements that keep the audience guessing about what is coming next, and that is a joy in itself.

 The Believers-1987